jesperancinha/sea-shell-archiver/README.md

 This is what this application is about.

-Essentially this is a fun exercise to help understand all the mechanisms behind the concepts described in the [Reactive Manifesto](https://www.reactivemanifesto.org/).
+Essentially this is a fun exercise to help understand some of the mechanisms behind the concepts described in the [Reactive Manifesto](https://www.reactivemanifesto.org/).

-NOTES:

--   To run circleCI I had to use an external [Docker image](https://hub.docker.com/r/codeaches/openjdk) from [codecaches](https://hub.docker.com/u/codeaches).

 Topics discussed: